 Q: How long do you stay each visit?

 A: Duration of Visit: We will stay with your animal to ensure all physical and emotional needs are met.
 Approximate length of visits are 20-30 minutes.
-Every animal is different we use our best judgement in the needed length of the visit.
+Every animal is different and we use our best judgement in the needed length of the visit.
 Some cats or dogs may not enjoy the company of a stranger and the visit will be kept to a minimum to lessen stress.
 Conversely, in the case of an emergency, accident or special need animal, extra time may be needed.

 Q: How do you maintain a key to the house?